Achaia Channel: Ownership

 The station would be formerly managed by Achaia Channel S.A.
 Television, Radio, Production, Exploitation, Cassettes and Movies, which was established on December 18, 1992.
 The organization currently managing the station, Achaia Radiotelevision S.A., was established on December 21, 1998.
 On March 20, 1998, the channel's operation was legalized under the 6425/Ε license, by the Ministry for the Press.
 In August 2007, it moved its headquarters from Begoulaki to Maizonos St. On April 12, 2016, the station temporarily shut down, to move its facilities to the headquarters of Super TV in Corinth.

 Controversy

 On March 3, 2010, 60 members of the All-Workers Militant Front irrupted inside the station's headquarters while its news bulletin was on air, to protest against the then-approved financial measures, that notably included the rise of the VAT at 2%, and the addition of a luxury tax to cars with value exceeding the 17.000 euros.
 What followed was a verbal conflict between the members and the station's owner.
 Meanwhile, the news bulletin would stop broadcasting, showing black instead.

+Closure

+At the end of 2024, the NCRTV decided to delist Achaia Channel as it had stopped broadcasting since the previous year (2023) due to financial problems.